chauvinSimon/tri_stats/README.md

 - :calendar: On average, athletes raced **10 times** (world cups and WTCS) in 2019 and 2023, compared to **6 times in 2009**.
 - :calendar: Their World Triathlon sprint- and olympic-distance season has extended from **130 days** in 2009 to **200 days** in 2023.
 - :ticket: The limit of **3 athletes per nation** for the Olympics creates challenges for the highly represented nations such as :us:, :gb:, :australia:, :de: and :fr:.
-- :birthday: Athletes finishing 5th-9th are, on average, **26.5 to 27.5 years old**.
+- :birthday: Athletes finishing 5th-9th are, on average, **between 26 and 28** years old.
 - :checkered_flag: Women and men typically race their last world-cup or WTCS at an average age of **31 years**, thought there are significant variations.
 - :bar_chart: Someone **born earlier in the year** is **more likely** to become professional triathletes compared to those born later in the same year.